-A listing of mainline sewer repairs is presented in Table 6 for Basin 10.
+A listing of the Basin 7 mainline sewer inventory is included on the report CD.
 Each pipe entering and exiting the manhole was inspected and photographed.
 Internal color television inspection was undertaken on specific lines to visually establish the pipeline condition.
 Any structural problems or defects were digitally recorded along with a detailed log.
-The observation logs and digital video are presented in Appendix C. Internal inspection of specific sewer lines determined the best repair options, which in turn, will reduce overall project costs.
-The total cost for repairs to municipal pipelines is estimated at \$149,215.
+The observation logs are presented in Appendix D and video files are included on the CCTV DVDs.
+Internal inspection of specific sewer lines determined the best repair options, which in turn, will reduce overall project costs.
+The total cost for repairs to municipal pipelines is estimated at \$505,649.
+Data collected during pipe inspections was also used to recommend a cleaning plan.
+Six line segments are recommended for cleaning at an estimated cost of \$14,720.